rreusser/ndarray-transfinite-interpolation/README.md

 - `t`: An array of arrays specifying the respective value of the parameter at which `bounds` are defined.
 See above for illustration.
 - `ivars`: Independent variables at which to evaluate the grid into `grid`.
 These maybe be a function that maps `[0, 1] → [0, 1]` or else a one-dimensional array (or ndarray) of length equal to the corresponding dimension of `grid`.
 If not specified, the grid is evaluated with uniform spacing from 0 to 1.

+# To do

+- option for linear interpolation (instead of Lagrange interpolation)
+- boundary derivative
+- lots of tests!

 ## See also

 - [ndarray-vector-fill](https://github.com/scijs/ndarray-vector-fill)